Salt Creek (Little Calumet River tributary): History

 In the 1936 centennial history of Liberty Township, the nineteenth century Salt Creek watershed is described: "As the years passed the land has been drained by various ditch projects and the forests have bowed before the axes of the pioneers and their descendants.
 These two factors have contributed to a gradual shrinking of the size of the streams and lakes.
 Any one doubting this has but to observe the difference between the banks of our creeks and the present streams or study old maps of the township showing the great millponds which have disappeared.
 Such maps published as late as 1876 show a great expanse of water in the northwest, spreading over acres of land which are now the fertile fields of August Hockelberg, Daly Brothers and Julius Turk.
 Anyone looking at Salt Creek, now even in time of flood, can hardly realize that there was once a project for boats to steam down Salt Creek to convey grain and lumber to Chicago by way of the Calumet river."

 The Salt Creek watershed was criss-crossed historically by important Indian trails.
 The "Pottawatomie Trail" was the north end of a major path from the Wabash River to Lake Michigan and after entering Porter County, and passing east of what is now Valparaiso, this trail followed the crest of the moraine between Coffee Creek and Salt Creek and ended at the beach.

 Watershed and course

 The Salt Creek watershed covers 19% of Porter County and 49573 acre, including the communities of Valparaiso, South Haven, Portage and Burns Harbor, Indiana.

 The watershed begins in the physiographic unit known as the Valparaiso Morainal Area.
 The Valparaiso Moraine, located south of the Lacustrine Plain, is an arc-shaped moraine complex that parallels the southern shore of Lake Michigan.
 The moraine divides LaPorte and Porter County into northern and southern drainage areas.
-The area north drains into Lake Michigan; south of the moraine water drains to the Kankakee River.
+The area north drains into Lake Michigan and eventually the North Atlantic Ocean; south of the moraine water drains to the Kankakee River and eventually the Gulf of Mexico.
 Numerous kettle lakes sit on the moraine.